markovicb1/circled-b-compiler-collection/README.md

 3. C++ Error handling: C-like error handling should be replaced with the more convenient C++ error handling using Exceptions

 ## Legal notes

+Everyone can use this software according to the MIT Licence.